-(s) Separate statement of income or loss and other comprehensive income, and changes in equity -Unrealized profit or loss of the measurement of available for sale investment, modifications of the hypothesis related with actuarial liabilities and measurement of cash flow hedges is recognized in the separate statement of income or loss and other comprehensive income.
-Deferred tax related with these items are detailed in the corresponding note (note 3.(o)).
+(t) Consolidated statement of profit or loss and other comprehensive income, and changes in equity -Unrealized profit or loss of the measurement of available for sale investment, modifications of the hypothesis related with actuarial liabilities and measurement of cash flow hedges is recognized in the consolidated statement of profit or loss and other comprehensive income.
+Deferred tax related with these items are detailed in the corresponding note (note 3.P).

-The separate statement of changes in equity shows profit or loss for the period, other comprehensive income, accumulated effects of changes in accounting policies or correction of errors, if any, changes in the shareholder transactions, as payment of dividends and capital contributions, and the reconciliation of the opening balances to the closing balances, by revealing every move or change.
+The consolidated statement of changes in equity shows profit or loss for the period, other comprehensive income, accumulated effects of changes in accounting policies or correction of errors, if any, changes in the shareholder transactions, as payment of dividends and capital contributions, and the reconciliation of the opening balances to the closing balances, by revealing every move or change.

-(t) Cash and cash equivalents -
+(u) Cash and cash equivalents -

-This caption, recorded in the separate statement of cash flows, comprises cash and cash equivalents (without including guarantee funds), interbank funds, and cash equivalents that correspond to short-term and highly liquid instruments easily convertible into cash and subject to an insignificant risk of changes in the fair value, whose maturity does not exceed 90 days from the acquisition date.
+This caption, recorded in the consolidated statement of cash flows, comprises cash and cash equivalents (without including guarantee funds), interbank funds, and cash equivalents that correspond to short-term and highly liquid instruments easily convertible into cash and subject to an insignificant risk of changes in the fair value, whose maturity does not exceed 90 days from the acquisition date.
 According to the SBS, the Bank prepares and presents this statement by applying the indirect method.

-The Bank's overdrafts are reclassified as liabilities in the separate statement of financial position.
+The Bank's overdrafts are reclassified as liabilities in the consolidated statement of financial position.

-(u) Trust activities -
+(v) Trust activities -

-Assets from fiduciary activities in which there is a commitment to return such assets to customers and in which the Bank acts as the holder, trustee or agent, have been excluded from the separate financial statements.
-Such assets are controlled separately in the separate financial statements and are presented in memorandum accounts.
+Assets from fiduciary activities in which there is a commitment to return such assets to customers and in which the Bank acts as the holder, trustee or agent, have been excluded from the consolidated financial statements.
+Such assets are controlled separately in the consolidated financial statements and are presented in memorandum accounts.